thisisiron/FirstDay/README.md

 Toy project for every guys who have a girl friend.

 # What to update
-1. Image picker
-2. widget
+1. widget
-3. date format auto translation
+2. date format auto translation and modify d-day calculator
-4. server for photo(limit traffic)
+3. search situation when you go back to prior activity
+4. update second image
+5. modify UI at layout